Oversite

 Conclusion

 Groundhog Day asks the question: given our predicament what should we do with our life, how should we live our lives?
-This is the same question tackled by both Camus in the Myth of Sisyphus and Nietzsche's Ubermensch.
-However Groundhog Day provides a suggestion that may be more palatable than either of the alternatives.
+This is the same question tackled by Camus in the "Myth of Sisyphus" and with his ideas on the "Absurd Man".

 Ultimately Sisyphus is not a good metaphor for human existence.
 There are no Gods forcing you to do the same thing over and over again.
 You have a freedom not granted to Sisyphus.
 It would be really silly not to use that freedom - to keep pushing boulders uphill when you don't need to, at least not for all of your life.
 You are free to explore all the alternatives available to you.

 Camus' (non-Sisyphusian) "Absurd Man" is a suggestion for human existence however the Absurd man is in a continual state of revolt, continually aware of and fighting off the demons of nihilism.
 It is a revolt where the revolution can't be won.
 A revolt without hope of ever ending - except with death.
 It does not sound like a recipe for happiness.
 Even freedom is not without issues.
-With freedom you have the tyranny of choice - how do you decide what to chose from a multitude that is available.
+With freedom you have the tyranny of choice - how do you decide what to choose from a multitude that is available.
 And the choice for an Absurd Man is going to be wider than for others.
 Ultimately the person becomes responsible for all their choices - and for the Absurd Man there are no guidelines or guardrails.
 The suggestion that a person should live with passion is, I suggest, the best of the triumvirate.
 To be passionate about anything must mean a person enjoys doing it.
 Hence it must be happiness inducing.
 However you do not need to be an Absurdist or an Existentialist in order to live with passion.

-Compare those options to the potential life of final Phil, a life of connection with other people, a life of service to others, a life of self improvement.
+Compare that option to the potential life of final Phil, a life of connection with other people, a life of service to others, a life of self improvement.
 A life that has subjective meaning.
 And final Phil can live with passion, and in fact does.
 And if he chooses there is nothing to stop him being aware of his ultimate freedom even if he chooses to use that freedom in a sparing manner.
 He is not revolting against his predicament but embracing his life including all of its restrictions with passion.

-One must imagine Phil Connors happy.
+One must imagine Phil Connors happy(4).

 (2) Many people on the Internet have estimated how long it was likely that Phil actually spent in the time loop repeating the 2nd of February.
 This is not revealed in the movie.
 Most estimates are over ten years, many estimates are over three decades - not an insignificant amount of time - three decades is more than 10,000 days or 10,000 repeats of the time loop..It is certainly enough time for Phil to become convinced that it may continue forever.